 I kept some references and will keep the same for other reviews, so you can quickly compare.
 The results of the Onkyo C-733 mean the oversampling filter has roughly 1dB headroom, which is good because it will prevent intersample-overs and therefore clipping where it's most likely to happen.
 The Yamaha CD-1 shines here because it's old enough not to have an oversampling filter.

-Stereophile was often using the 3DC measurement as a prof of low noise DAC.
-It is from an undithered 1kHz sine at -90.31dBFS.
-With 16bits, the signal should appear (on a scope) as the 3DC levels of the smallest sign magnitude digital signal:
+Let's continue with the good old 3DC measurement that Stereophile was often using as a proof of low noise DAC.
+It is from an undithered 997Hz sine at -90.31dBFS.
+With 16bits, the signal should appear (on a scope) as the 3DC levels of the smallest symmetrical sign magnitude digital signal in 16bits:

 Other measurements (not shown):